 While the traditional approach has been to wait until a cat is at least six months old before neutering, the ASV guidelines recommend neutering before the cat reaches sexual maturity to prevent unwanted litters.
 Pediatric spay and neuter eliminates any chance of an “oops litter,” since female cats can become pregnant as young as four months.

 - Pediatric spay and neuter is safe.
-Endorsed by the American Veterinary Medical Association (AVMA) and the ASV, and in practice in animal control pounds and shelters across the country, pediatric spay and neuter surgery and the anesthesia associated with the surgery show no adverse effects on animals both in short- or long-term studies.
+Endorsed by the American Veterinary Medical Association (AVMA), the ASV, the National Animal Care and Control Association (NACA) and in practice in animal control pounds and shelters across the country, pediatric spay and neuter surgery and the anesthesia associated with the surgery show no adverse effects on animals both in short- or long-term studies.